Alex-Porter1/lets-do-that/journals/perla.md

+## September 12, 2022

+Today I worked on:

+* We got together as a team to see if our app was up in running.
+We forgot to add one section of it, and Joel led us in trying to figure out how to work through some bugs.

 ## September 9, 2022

 Today I worked on:

 * We will be working on deploying our app.
 Joel walked through the deployment guide and we worked together as a team to get it working.
+I also worked on fixing linting errors to help get the app to pass the tests for pipeline.

 ## September 8, 2022